aws-samples/aws-eks-crac/README.md

 TBC

 ## Implementation steps
+> [!IMPORTANT]
-**NOTE:** The steps below have been tested on Cloud9 (Amazon Linux 2); some tweaks might be required if you use another environment.
+> The steps below have been tested on Cloud9 (Amazon Linux 2); some tweaks might be required if you use another environment.
 If you are using Cloud9, make sure to disable AWS managed temporary credentials and attach an IAM role with sufficient permissions.

+This guide is built through 3 main flows.
+1. Create the EKS runtime environment for Java Containers
+2. Create the build environment for Java applications.
+3. Deploying the containers to EKS

+### EKS Runtime Environment
+The following steps will create
+- EKS, with Karpenter as a provisioner.
+- EKS Service Account to access a DynamoDB Table
+- VPC with a pair of public and private subnets across each availability zone
+- VPC Flow logs to CloudWatch
+- EFS targets, to demonstrate using EFS to host CRaC file data and relevant security groups
+- S3 buckets for access-logs, CRaC file data and CI files

 1. Set working directory environment variable.
 If you are not using Cloud9, make sure to change the path below to match an existing path in your system
 ```